frc5687/2021-tutorial/SUBSYSTEMS/networking.md

 ### mDNS to Discover Devices

+*This mDNS information is pulled from a description of the changes made for the 2015 season.
+This info should be verified as still valid for the 2022 season.*

 What is mDNS?

 Multicast Domain Name System (mDNS) is a system which allows for resolution of host names to IP addresses on small networks with no dedicated name (DNS) server.
 To resolve a host name a device sends out a multicast message to the network querying for the device.
 The device then responds with a multicast message containing its IP address.
 Devices on the network store this information in a cache so subsequent requests can be resolved from the cache without repeating the network query.

 Basically, instead of having to know the IP address of every device on your network, you can communicate with them using their mDNS name (something like "ping roborio-2168.local" instead of "ping 10.21.68.2").